Welcome to today's edition of the Rush 24-7 podcast.

 She is being bullied.

-That is part of the way the left gets its way, is to bully every opponent practically on every issue.
+That is part of the way the left gets its way is to bully every opponent practically on every issue.

-They've successfully bullied the Republicans in the submission.
+They've successfully bullied the Republicans into submission.

 You know what the Republican position on this is?

-Just Governor Brewer, please just sign it.
+Just, Governor Brewer, please just sign it.

-What were the magic words?
+If this isn't bullying, what were the magic words?

-Homosexual lobbyists, that what lit their fire?
+Is that what lit their fire?

 That's what it is.